Overview

 Learning outcomes

-Adapted from Canadian Architectural Certification Board, Canadian Education Standard.
+Adapted from the Canadian Architectural Certification Board, Canadian Education Standard.

-After successfully completing this course, you should have developed:
+After successfully completing this course, you should have developed the following:

 - Understanding of the fundamentals of visual perception and the principles and systems of order that inform two- and three-dimensional design, architectural composition, and urban design.